Fault volume digital twin to reproduce the full slip spectrum, scaling and statistical laws: Statistical and Scaling Laws of the Events in the Catalog

+While the slip rate on the main fault may be very low and remain undetectable, the pattern of off-fault seismicity migration provides valuable information about the rupture process on the main fault, Figure~\ref{threshold}e.
+The dot symbols on the plot represent off-fault events projected onto the main fault, marking the extents of the slow slip rupture.
+Further analysis is warranted to assess how reliably the pattern of off-fault seismic activity can be used to infer the magnitude and duration of a slow event, and we defer this investigation to future studies.

-Since each of the events is color-coded based on its average rupture velocity in Figure~\ref{scalingMT}, it is apparent that slow or fast events are identical in nature except for their rupture velocity.
+Since each of the events is color-coded based on its average rupture velocity in Figure~\ref{full-stat-MT}, it is apparent that slow or fast events are identical in nature except for their rupture velocity.
 In fact, it is evident that $M_0 \propto T^3$ and $M_0 \propto T$ are limiting bounds in the moment-duration scaling as proposed by \textcite{Ide2023}.
-This suggests that slow ruptures are simply fast ruptures with relatively lower slip rates, rupture velocities, and stress drops.
-This also implies that the slow ruptures do not emerge due to a special frictional consitutive law since it is the same mechanism that generates fast ruptures as well.
+This suggests that slow ruptures are simply fast ruptures with different slip rates, rupture velocities, and stress drops.
+This also implies that the slow ruptures do not emerge due to a special frictional constitutive law since it is the same mechanism that generates fast ruptures as well.
 What thus produces the difference in rupture velocity is the spatiotemporally complex traction on the main fault due to the presence of the fault volume.
+We also observe small events tend to have a continuum of rupture velocities; however, as events become larger, a distinct gap emerges between fast and slow ruptures.
+This gap mirrors observations reported by \textcite{Ide2023}, suggesting events that are challenging to detect or exceedingly rare.
+Our numerical model's ability to detect these events with confidence reinforces the presence of this gap, raising the possibility of a mechanical constraint where large events predominantly exhibit either fast or slow rupture velocities, rather than a continuum.
+This strongly suggests that both fast and slow ruptures do originate from the same mechanical model, despite their differing rupture velocities.